Data Catalog Overview

 - Data Entity

-- A data entity is a collection of data such as a database table or view, or a single logical file and normally has many attributes that describe its data.
+- A data entity is a collection of data such as a database table or view, or a single logical file.
+Typically, a data entity has many attributes that describe its data.

 - An attribute describes a data item with a name and data type.
 For example, a column in a table or a field in a file.